What are permissions?

 What is the "Logged in user" type?

-A logged-in user represents someone who does not have an active plan, but still has a valid username (email) and password for your site.
+A logged-in user represents someone who does not have an active plan, but still has a valid username (email address) and password for your site.
 This includes expired members, users who created an account with your Explore option, or those who created an account but did not finish completing payment during the enrolment flow.